A Reverse Black Hole Information Problem: How to coarse-grain an AdS black hole

-If we also view the radiation states as chaotic and needing to be coarse-grained over, such that they can not be distinguished by simple observers within $\cH^{(n)}_{\tsc{rad}}$, we introduce independent unitaries $U_{\tsc{rad}}^{(n)}$.
+If we also wish to view the radiation states as chaotic and needing to be coarse-grained over, such that they can not be distinguished by simple observers within $\cH^{(n)}_{\tsc{rad}}$, we can introduce independent unitaries $U_{\tsc{rad}}^{(n)}$.
 The computations are straightforward to extend to this situation, and the coarse-grained density matrix reads

-At late times and under ergodic time evolution, such that $p_n \approx N^{(n)}/N$, the coarse-grained density matrix is maximally mixed in the entire microcanonical window.\footnote{Note that we did not assume unitary invariance within each window $\cH^{(n)}$, only in $\cH^{(E-n)}_{\tsc{BH}}$ and $\cH^{(n)}_{\tsc{rad}}$ separately, but the resulting coarse-grained density matrix is still maximally mixed in the entire window.}
+At late times and assuming ergodic time evolution, we expect that $p_n \approx N^{(n)}/N$, so the coarse-grained density matrix is maximally mixed in the entire microcanonical window.\footnote{Note that we did not assume unitary invariance within each window $\cH^{(n)}$, only in $\cH^{(E-n)}_{\tsc{BH}}$ and $\cH^{(n)}_{\tsc{rad}}$ separately, but the resulting coarse-grained density matrix is still maximally mixed in the entire window.}

 We can also write down a prescription for averaging dynamically, by coarse-graining over the eigenstates and eigenvalues of the Hamiltonian.
 In App. \ref{ap: toy model} we construct such an explicit toy model and describe how to coarse-grain the Hamiltonian in this energy window, where we assume that the radiation states are not coarse-grained over.
 The Hamiltonian describes the dynamics both within and between the sectors $\cH^{(n)}$, and we coarse-grain only over the internal black hole dynamics, both on the eigenstates and the eigenvalues of the Hamiltonian.
 We have performed simulations to check that the purity behaves as expected and that ergodicity is satisfied, both when the initial state is a black hole microstate and a radiation microstate.
 Again, changing this setup to also include coarse-graining over the radiation dynamics is straightforward.